mnaamani/otrtalk/Tutorial.md

 ### Creating your identity

 Your identity in otrtalk is stored in a profile.
+(You can have multiple profiles if needed)

+Profile names must be an alphanumeric strings and may contain dashes, underscores and periods (but cannot begin with a period). otrtalk-id is case-sensitive must be alphanumeric strings but may contain dashes, underscores, periods and @ signs.

-(You can have multiple profiles if needed) Profiles are managed using the `profiles` command, followed by one sub-command (`list`, `info`, `add`, `remove`).
+Profiles are managed using the `profiles` command, followed by one sub-command (`list`, `info`, `add`, `remove`).

 Lets pretend you are Bruce Wayne and you want to chat privately with your buddy Robin.